 They seemed to be dropping them from a first-floor ledge presumably to crack them open as they would swoop down to feast or carry them away.
 The 'nut-chuck sparrow' perhaps.
 It wasn't too safe on the ground either as the waitress dropped an empty bottle of wine which smashed at my feet.
 I'm under attack from above and below.

 But how very clever those birds are and watching them hop around the ground at my feet I was tempted to invite them up for lunch.
 "Waitress!
 A loaf of bread and a big bowl of water please".

 Happy hour and the clubs and bars

 They have television screens available with satellite TV for live football or other sporting events.
 They also advertised a happy hour beginning at 17.00, but unfortunately the pub didn't open till 17.30.
-Only the Irish could get away with that kind of philosophical conundrum of time sequencing.
+Only the Irish could get away with that.

 On another day after a cycle to the nearby war musuem at San Martino myself and a friend headed into Desenzano and just made the 'Happy Hour' at the bar.

 There was only 10 minutes to spare and we got ourselves a half-litre of Kilkenny each and chatted with the guy behind the bar who may also be the owner.
 He came from Donegal and was full of the cheeky Irish banter we come to expect: